Kate Spade’s Husband Emerges After Wife’s Death Wearing Bizarre Mouse Mask, Addresses Divorce Reports

 Kate Spade’s husband emerged one day after the designer’s suicide wearing what was described as a “bizarre” mouse mask, drawing some mystery but also shedding light on the divorce rumors that swirled after Kate Spade’s death.

-Andy Spade was seen leaving his Manhattan apartment on Thursday morning wearing a mouse mask from the 1977 animated film The Rescuers.
+Andy Spade was seen leaving his Manhattan apartment on Thursday morning wearing a mouse mask from the 1977 animated film, The Rescuers.
 As Page Six reported, Spade ignored questions from reporters and grew a bit testy at their questioning.

 “Do you know the meaning of privacy?”
 Andy said as he entered an SUV.